 If you wish to see the texts for other classes (perhaps classes you are considering adding to your schedule), from the "Self Service" menu, choose "Class Search."
 Type "Law" into the field next to the "select subject" button and then click on "Search."
 Select the class you are looking for, and then click the link next to the word "Section."
 Near the bottom of the next screen that appears, you will find a description of the texts and materials.

-The Michigan Journal of International Law (MJIL) hosts the BookTrader as a low cost method for students to buy and sell legal textbooks and study aids from each other.
-The BookTrader accepts books for sale year round.
-When a book sells, the MJIL splits the proceeds with the seller, taking all overhead out of the MJIL portion.
+The Michigan Journal of International Law (MJIL) hosts the BookTrader as a low cost method for students to buy legal textbooks and study aids.
+The BookTrader accepts donated books from students year round.
 The BookTrader is open the first week of class each semester to sell used books and study aids to students, and again several times towards the end of the semester providing the only source of used study aids for law students.

-The goal of the BookTrader is to provide an efficient alternative for students to both buy and sell law school materials, while lending financial support to the MJIL.
-Students may also drop off books/study aids for sale in front of the BookTrader (lower level of Hutchins Hall), and in the MJIL office (S-275 in the Law Library).
-They should fill out a sale slip clearly so that their sales proceeds can be directed to them most accurately.
-Questions concerning the BookTrader or the MJIL can be e-mailed to firstname.lastname@example.org.
+The goal of the BookTrader is to provide an efficient alternative for students to buy used law school materials, while lending financial support to the MJIL.
+Students may also drop off unwanted books/study aids in front of the BookTrader (lower level of Hutchins Hall), and in the MJIL office (S-275 in the Law Library).
+Questions concerning the BookTrader or MJIL can be e-mailed to firstname.lastname@example.org.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home